Chia-Network/chia-docs/docs/coin-set-model/coin-set-vs-account.md

 ## Chia's coin set model

-In Chia's coin set model, there are no accounts or balances.
-There are only coins (see [Section 4.1](/docs/04coin-set-model/intro 'Section 4.1 Coin set info') for more info).
+There are no accounts or balances, but rather only coins (see the [Coin Set Intro page](/coin-set-intro) for more info).
 Coins are first class objects; they are the only data that is persisted on the blockchain.
 Each coin has a parent, allowing for its history to be tracked to its coinbase.

 A typical Chia transaction would look like the following: